Lift-the-Flaps Valentine Game for Preschoolers

 • Another option is to tape or glue pictures of animals – or instruments – under the flaps.
 Children move like the animal shown, or make the animal – or instrument – sound.

-Here are some more ideas for movements:
+Here are more ideas for movements:

 • dance